 - SBA-preferred lenders: Specialize in SBA products.
 Faster processing, dedicated teams, but still require strong documentation.

-- Online lenders: Fast, technology-driven, but typically higher rates and shorter terms.
+- Online lenders: Fast and technology-driven, but typically higher rates and shorter terms.

 - Lending marketplaces (Halford Capital): One application matches you to the right lender from a network of banks and private credit providers.
 Saves time, protects your credit, and finds the best fit.